azizhamood/MalyBotApiDoc/README.md

             }
           ]
         }
-`id`: if 0 or null well create new menu  else update menu by id `menuName` :Name from Api not Use by bot
+`id`: if 0 or null well create new menu  else update menu by id <br />
+`menuName` :Name from Api not Use by bot
 `body` :
 ![image description](./menu.jpg)